Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 How Does The Fabric Become Sun Blocking Fabric?

-So, what does the manufacturer do to make the fabric sun blocking fabric actually do what they promise?
+So, how does the manufacturer make the sun blocking fabric actually do what they promise?

 - Fabrics That Have Dye Added

-They can be coated with colorless dyes, kind of like a sealer to help block out the UV rays.
+Colorless dyes, kind of like a sealer help block out the UV rays.
 The process is done during the manufacturing making it a longer-lasting treatment for the fabric.
-Unfortunately, this process is not eco-friendly, and the chemicals typically began to wash out after a few laundry cycles.
-This process is improving and becoming more permanent as the manufacturers find out how to increase their product’s ability, and add more time to the protection. - Tightly woven or especially fabrics.
+This process is not eco-friendly, and the chemicals typically begin to wash out after a few laundry cycles.
+This process is improving, becoming more permanent.
+The manufacturers continue to find ways to increase their product’s longevity. - Tightly woven fabrics.

-The second most used process to make a fabric UPF 50+ is to make sure the fabric is tightly woven.
-The tighter the weave, the better the fabric will offer you the UV protection your skin needs.
-Remember, the holes in between the fibers allow sunlight to get through to your skin. - Luminous fabrics, a term for newer fabrics that are combining the knowledge of fabric manufacturing into different methods of clothing production.
-This third process, which is the manufacturers using the special processes to end up with a lighter weight fabric.
-Luminous fabric resolves the problem of having to choose between comfort and UV blocking.
-These kinds of UPF materials are the ones you can find in the more expensive UPF clothing brands.
+The second most used process to make a fabric UPF 50 is to make sure the fabric is tightly woven.
+The tighter the weave, the better the fabric will protect.
+Remember, the holes in between the fibers allow sunlight to get through to your skin. - Luminous fabric is a term for newer fabrics that combine the knowledge of fabric manufacturing into different methods of production.
+This third process has the manufacturers using special methods to end up with a lighter-weight fabric.

-Just as a shirt may feel cool, but give you all but zero Sun Protection.
+Just as a shirt may feel cool, but gives you all but zero Sun Protection.
 Like that favorite worn-out white tee shirt.

 The most common fabrics with these tight weaves are denim and polyester.